jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/output-register.rst

 Example of Outputting from the System
 =====================================

-following same as before adding two numbers keep it simple though

-    Load data straight to registers
-    output addition

-    load to ram
-    put into regs
-    get addition
+* Like previous examples, the numbers 15 and 4 will be added together, but this time the result will be output
+* A simpler version of the program will be implemented here

+    * Load 15 into A
+    * Load 4 into B
-    output addition to output
+    * Output the sum to the output register

-The below table is the program
+* The below table shows the control logic configuration to execute this program

-    Address register and RAM in/out are excluded for space
+    * The address register and RAM in/out are excluded for space

 .. list-table:: Add 15 and 4, and output the result
     :widths: auto